rahulvenugopal/haveyoumetrahul/content/about/index.en.md

 title: Do you think that's air you're breathing now?
 ---

-#### Who am I?
-Greetings from my little corner of the cosmos.
-I am an engineer, neuroscientist and mental health professional holding masters in the three disciplines all from top three institutes in the country (India).
-As a neuroscientist with over a decade of expertise, I specialised in the domains of cognition, neuromodulation, meditation, mind-body interactions and sleep & dreaming.
-I have guided small teams through the conceptualisation and execution of cutting-edge brain computer interfaces, cognitive profile development, sleep stability assessments, real time neuro feedback systems and AI based models for health analytics.
-My expertise and passion are at the convergence of wearable technology, neuroscience, productivity, artificial intelligence and proactive solutions for physical and mental health and well being.
-I am actively seeking opportunities to build a tribe dedicated to crafting innovative, personalised and scalable solutions in this space.

-#### What am I looking for?
-- Working with founders who are building/aims to build a core team
-- Be the team who is going to build the core engine which fuels the company for the next 10 years
-- Fast work cycles
-- Working on high risk - high rewards projects involving deep tech
-- Founders who are level headed at the same time with `whatever it takes` attitude
-- Remote or hybrid work

-#### What am I `not` looking for?
-- Working with founders who are planning to toss this for the next highest bidder
-- Running the company on `marketing muscles` alone and literally no `deeptech` wings

-#### What can you expect from me?
-- All chips in, fast learner
-- Expertise, learn new things at a faster pace
-- Own the work, teach and build a team

-> Shoot me an email at `rhlvenugopal@gmail.com`

-{{< figure src="time_to_fly.png">}}
+I work at the Centre for Consciousness Studies, NIMHANS, India.
+I recently defended my thesis and am currently determining my next career steps before the end of 2024.

+I am a jack of all trades and have a non-linear career track.
+I hold degrees in Electronics and Communication Engineering (BTech), Neuroscience (MPhil and PhD), and Mental Health (PG Diploma).
+I am a mentor and builder at heart who loves technology, neuroscience in general, and non-ordinary states of consciousness in particular.
+I have a decade of experience in the research areas of `working memory`, `neural oscillations`, `neuromodulation', 'meditation research`, `cardiac dynamics` and `sleep & dreaming`.
+I have built communities around edtech, productivity, blogging, and self-growth.
+I have taught schoolchildren and coached underprivileged people to get jobs; I have also worked as a career counselor, placement officer, and science lead for an early-stage education startup.
+I have a substantial amount of experience working closely with the founding team of deep tech startups.
+My expertise and passion are at the intersection of neuroscience, productivity, team building, artificial intelligence, and wearable technology.
+I am keen on building sustainable and scalable products and solutions for skill development and mental health plus wellbeing.

+I am crafting my career in three parts.
+I am focusing 50% of my career on `Consciousness research`, 25% on developing impactful solutions in the field of `Personal growth and skill development`, and 25% on being `an explorer`.
+If you are someone with a similar thought process or totally orthogonal to the above, please send an email to me at rhlvenugopal@gmail.com.

+I had lots of fun, learnt a lot and made great friends at [BAMB2024](https://www.bambschool.org/), [MESEC 2024](https://mesec.co/event/workshop_2024).
+I live online [here.](https://rahulvenugopal.github.io/haveyoumetrahul/)